thehyve/transmart-core/CONTRIBUTING.md

 #### After your pull request is merged

-After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+After your pull request is merged, you have to delete your branch (if it was not deleted by the person performing the merge) and pull the changes from the main (upstream) repository:

 * Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows: